Maayanshani25/valkey-glide-wiki/Python-wrapper.md

 #### Request Routing

 In the Redis cluster, data is divided into slots, and each primary node within the cluster is responsible for specific slots.
-GLIDE for Redis adheres to [Redis OSS guidelines](https://redis.io/docs/reference/command-tips/#request_policy) when determining the node(s) to which a command should be sent in clustering mode.
+Valkey GLIDE adheres to [Redis OSS guidelines](https://redis.io/docs/reference/command-tips/#request_policy) when determining the node(s) to which a command should be sent in clustering mode.

 For more details on the routing of specific commands, please refer to the documentation within the code.

 #### Response Aggregation

 When requests are dispatched to multiple shards in a cluster (as discussed in the Request routing section), the Redis client needs to aggregate the responses for a given command.
-GLIDE for Redis follows [Redis OSS guidelines](https://redis.io/docs/reference/command-tips/#response_policy) for determining how to aggregate the responses from multiple shards within a cluster.
+Valkey GLIDE follows [Redis OSS guidelines](https://redis.io/docs/reference/command-tips/#response_policy) for determining how to aggregate the responses from multiple shards within a cluster.

 To learn more about response aggregation for specific commands, please refer to the documentation within the code.

 #### Topology Updates

 The cluster's topology can change over time.
 New nodes can be added or removed, and the primary node owning a specific slot may change.
-GLIDE for Redis is designed to automatically rediscover the topology whenever Redis indicates a change in slot ownership.
-This ensures that the GLIDE for Redis client stays in sync with the cluster's topology.
+Valkey GLIDE is designed to automatically rediscover the topology whenever Redis indicates a change in slot ownership.
+This ensures that the Valkey GLIDE client stays in sync with the cluster's topology.

 ### Redis Standalone

-GLIDE for Redis also supports Redis Standalone deployments, where the Redis database is hosted on a single primary node, optionally with replica nodes.
-To initialize a `RedisClient`  for a standalone Redis setup, you should create a `RedisClientConfiguration` that includes the addresses of primary and all replica nodes.
+Valkey GLIDE also supports Redis Standalone deployments, where the Redis database is hosted on a single primary node, optionally with replica nodes.
+To initialize a `GlideClient`  for a standalone Redis setup, you should create a `GlideClientConfiguration` that includes the addresses of primary and all replica nodes.

 #### **Example - Connecting to a standalone Redis**